 What Is Treatment Like?

-A key benefit with laser is that it’s performed in our safe, professional environment by a staff of highly-trained and compassionate providers.
+A key benefit of laser is that it’s performed in our safe, professional environment by a staff of highly-trained and compassionate providers.
 These qualities immediately give you an advantage over at-home therapies.

 We begin your session by cleansing the treatment area.
 Patients who prefer it can also have a numbing gel; this is ideal for sensitive skin and very small treatment areas.
 The numbing agent takes between 30 and 60 minutes to take effect.